microbit-matt-hillsdon/pxt-simx-sample/README.md

 npm i
 ```

-Optional: Test your simext locally
+### Test your simext locally

+Start the local development server:

 ```bash
 npm run dev
 ```

+Then load your site in a browser, e.g.: http://localhost:3000

+To get the most out of the following steps, first ensure your placeholder simext site is working properly on localhost.

 ### Fine-tune simulator extension project configuration

 Simulator extensions will not be served from site root in production.
-This may require build configuration changes.
+This may require changes to the build configuration.

 If using Vite, add the `base` option to your `vite.config.js` file to specify relative pathing: